Got the taste for adventure? Then try out these amazing adrenaline-inducing activities…

 How Stean Gorge, Lofthouse, Harrogate, North Yorkshire, HG3 5SF.

 Bound across the rocks on a bouldering kick

-Rock climbing not quite scratching your adrenaline itch anymore?
-It’s time to try its spiritual successor, bouldering.
+If rock climbing’s not quite scratching your adrenaline itch anymore, it’s time to try its spiritual successor, bouldering.
 This is rock climbing in its rawest form, no ropes or harnesses – just good shoes, a pinch of chalk and a strong grip.
 Yorkshire has plenty of craggy spots that’ll do the job, but the best is Almscliffe Crag.
 There are over 571 activity routes across this enormous rocky mound, so make sure you scope it out properly.
 It’s on private land, but the farmer that owns it doesn’t charge for access.
 All he asks is that you don’t try and climb at night.